xinkuleee/Advanced-Programming/README.md

 Ignore the classroom and "hold" assignments on the official KU schedule.
 Exercise classes are held in the following rooms.
 You are free to go where you wish, but try to distribute the load evenly.
+Each room will have a TA to help with exercises and assignments.

 #### 10:00-12:00